ZHassanQ/Cplusplus/README.md

 - Works everywhere
 - Fast and easy
 - Support cloud save
-- Gives you hints about your errors.
+- Gives you hints about your errors

 ---